 Along with sports wagering operators, the Office of Lottery and Charitable Games requires management service providers, suppliers, and retailers to be bonded.

-How much does a sports wagering bond cost?
+How much does a sports wager surety bond cost?

-The cost of a sports wagering bond is in part dependent upon the amount of the bond required by the Office of Lottery and Charitable Games.
+Sports wager surety bond costs depend on the bond amount required by the Office of Lottery and Charitable Games.
 However, the licensee is only required to pay a small percentage of the bond amount called the premium.
 The bond premium is determined by an underwriter and it is primarily based on the applicant’s credit, although other factors like relevant work experience may also be taken into account when determining the premium.
 Applicants who are considered highly qualified are typically approved for less than 5% of the total bond amount, meaning a highly qualified applicant needing a $100,000 surety bond will almost always be approved for less than $5,000.

 How do I get a sports wagering operator surety bond in Washington, D.C.?